Pavithra-Veeramani/Word-Bingo/README.md

 * As a player, I want the game to be interestig and engaging.

-* As a player, I want hint to guess the correct letter.
+* As a player, I want hint to guess the correct word.

 * As a player, I want to be able to play the game on different devices.